 - The healthcare provider will clean the puncture site with an antiseptic.

 - They will wrap an elastic band around your upper arm to make your vein swell with blood.

 - They will gently insert a needle into your vein and collect the blood in an attached vial or tube.

 - They will then remove the needle and elastic band from your arm.

 - The healthcare provider will send your blood sample to a laboratory for analysis.

 As with any blood test, there’s a risk of bleeding, bruising, or infection at the puncture site.
-You may feel moderate pain or a sharp pricking sensation when the needle first enters your arm.
+You may feel moderate pain or a sharp pricking sensation when the needle enters your arm.

-According to the Mayo Clinic:
+According to the Leukemia & Lymphoma Society:

 You have erythrocytosis if your RBC count is higher than normal.
 This may be due to: